gitlabhq/gitlab-ci/doc/runners/README.md

 There are several ways to create a runner instance.
 The steps below only concern registering the runner on GitLab CI.

-### Creating a Specific Runner with Project Registration token
+###  Registering a Specific Runner with a Project Registration token

-To create a specific runner without admin rights to the GitLab instance, visit the project you want to make the runner work for in GitLab CI.
+To create a specific runner without having admin rights to the GitLab instance, visit the project you want to make the runner work for in GitLab CI.

 Click on the runner tab and use the registration token you find there to